Last Updated: May 9, 2018

 To learn more about why lower reps are most effective to increase muscular mass, check out our popular article on How Many Reps to Build Muscle.

-To build muscle effectively, you need to focus on the compound lifts.
-Compound lifts are the exercises that require a lot of different individual muscles to complete the lift.
+To build muscle the most effectively, you absolutely must focus on the bigger, compound lifts that require a lot of different individual muscles to complete the movement, which therefore triggers more overall muscle breakdown (which is what you want to grow).

 They are by far the best exercises for packing on significant muscle mass, and you should take the time and effort to learn how to perform them correctly and safely.